 The outside seams mean your thumb, the palm of your hand, and tips of your fingers have incredible feel and dexterity, whether you're mucking out a barn or picking a nail off the floor, these gloves get the job done.

 You want these gloves to be snug, they'll wear well and form to your hands.
-Size down from what you're used to, and watch our sizing video below.
+Size down from what you're used to, and watch our sizing video on where to measure your hands.
+Between sizes?
+We recommend going with the smaller one.

 LockNLube provides a full 30-day money-back guarantee on all products purchased from its website.
 If you are dissatisfied with your purchase, you can return it to us by shipping the item back within 30 days of purchase.
 Once we receive your return, we will refund you the full purchase price of the item.